MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 less than 21.

-### Lockscreen visibility
+### Lock screen visibility

-Because Android did not support lockscreen notifications before Android 5.0 (API level 21), `NotificationCompat.Builder` does not support the `SetVisibility` method.
+Because Android did not support lock screen notifications before Android 5.0 (API level 21), `NotificationCompat.Builder` does not support the `SetVisibility` method.
 As explained above for `SetCategory`, your code can check the API level at runtime and call `SetVisiblity` only when it